obsidiansystems/ledger-app-tezos/README.md

 tezos-client hash data '"hello world!"' of type string tezos-client sign bytes <bytes> for <my-ledger>
 ```
-The ledger will prompt with `Sign Michelson` and the hash of the data
+The ledger will prompt with `Unrecognized Michelson: Sign Hash` and the hash of the data

 ### Proposals and Voting